Gyula Kabos: Legacy

 The funeral was managed by Ferenc Göndör, an immigrant friend.
 The actor was buried in Cedar Park Cemetery in Emerson, New Jersey under the name 'Kobas'.
 His adopted daughter Gabriella received a scrambled telegram from his mother with the news of the death, but the country only knew of it after the official statement from the MTI on 9 October.
-By this time in Hungary, Kabos's movies were banned, most of his colleagues denied of work, and the country was in war for 3 months.
+By this time in Hungary, Kabos's movies were banned, most of his colleagues denied work, and the country had been at war for 3 months.
 Newspapers only wrote the fact of death, as war news were the most important.

-After the war, the first copies of Kabos movies reappear for a short time, although most of them were lost during the battles.
-But the slowly established communist government thought them to be works of the aristocratic society of the past, and as such, not permitted for the working society – the copies were returned to their archival boxes, only to open up in the fifties and seventies, to short lived successes.
+After the war, the first copies of Kabos movies reappeared for a short time, although most of them were lost during the battles.
+But the slowly established communist government thought them to be works of the aristocratic society of the past, and as such, not permitted for the working society – the copies were returned to their archival boxes and only reopened in the fifties and seventies, to short-lived successes.
 The softening political situation of the 1980s allowed the reappearance of his cinematic work in movies and the National Television, and later cable stations, recapturing his former fame.
 He was reburied in the Farkasréti Cemetery in Budapest, in the presence of large crowds.